What Happened To The Virginia Company Once Jamestown Was Settled

 Did any investors make money from the Virginia Company?

 Few, if any, investors in the Virginia Company ever saw significant returns on their investments.
-The colony consumed far more capital than it generated, and the company never paid dividends to its shareholders.
-Most investors lost their initial contributions, though some continued to support the venture for reasons beyond profit, including national prestige and religious motivations Not complicated — just consistent..
+Because of that, the colony consumed far more capital than it generated, and the company never paid dividends to its shareholders.
+Most investors lost their initial contributions, though some continued to support the venture for reasons beyond profit, including national prestige and religious motivations Nothing fancy..

 What happened to the original company investors?